SymfonyCasts/api-platform/sfcasts/ep3-custom-data/collections-readable-link.md

 strings.

 But... surprise!
 When we refresh, `cheeseListings` *is* an array of IRI strings, but check out `publishedCheeseListings`!
-It's still an embedded object!
+It's still an array of embedded objects!
 Other than the fact that `publishedCheeseListings` may have less items in it, these two fields return the *same* thing!
 And yet, they're being serialized in different ways!